 - can contribute to Canada’s economy in one of the required areas.

-Specified economic activities for a self-employed person, means:
+For a self-employed person, this means:

 - cultural activities,

 This also means that for your experience to be considered relevant, it must have the following: